 Each Submission must meet all of the following criteria to be eligible for The Contest:

-- Must be original in its entirety, including the musical composition, together with any accompanying words, and the sound recording, and must be owned solely by the Entrant(s).
+Must be original in its entirety, including the musical composition, together with any accompanying lyrics and the sound recording, and must be owned solely by the Entrant(s).
 NO COVER VERSIONS.

 - May be a music video or audio only recording.